 Whether you are a physician, nurse or other healthcare professional, it is likely that at some point you will work with a woman coping with an unintended pregnancy.
 We know you care deeply about the needs of the women in your care and recognize that counseling expectant parents who are facing an unintended pregnancy about all their options – including adoption, can present a unique challenge.

 As a clinician, you want to equip yourself with as much information as possible to help guide your patient through all of her options.
-CCAS-IPAS is here to help make the process easier.
+CCAS-IOP is here to help make the process easier.

 CCAS-IOP is a nonprofit agency with 65 years of service to our community, providing services and counseling for women (and men) whether they choose parenting OR adoption.